AperiodicMethods/AperiodicMethods/notebooks/README.md

 Demonstrates examples of time domain simulations across different parameters.

-#### 12-PowerSpectrumSimulations
+#### 12-TimeSimsParameters

-Demonstrates examples of frequency domain simulations across different parameters.
+Demonstrates how parameters are managed, iterated across, and sampled from, for time domain simulations.

 #### 13-SimulationTests